ITV drama McDonald & Dodds begins tonight

 “He has a local accent; that was quite important to get right because he’s born and bred in Bath.
 A lot of the crew were all local to Bath and Bristol, so I had to really keep my eye on the accent in the first week or two.
 But then after a while, if there was a particular word I wanted to check I’d go to a couple of the crew and ask them to say it.”

-McDonald & Dodds follows the wildly ambitious DCI McDonald (Gouveia), as she is paired with the shy, modest DS Dodds (Watkins).
-While McDonald has transferred from the mean streets of South London to leap up the career ladder, Dodds has happily languished on the shelf for most of his working life.

-McDonald is a tough, driven, battering ram of a cop who cracks cases through sheer force of will; Dodds – the tortoise to her hare – is quiet, unassuming and enigmatic.
-But thrust back into frontline action for the first time in a decade, he discovers a hidden talent for deciphering puzzles.
+The series, originally to be called Invisible, follows two sleuths who vary in their approach.
+McDonald (Tala Gouveia) is a tough, driven, battering ram of a cop who cracks cases through sheer force of will; Dodds (Jason Watkins) – the tortoise to her hare – is quiet, unassuming and enigmatic.

-Each film takes us into a new story world – from a greed-fueled murder in the upper echelons of Bath society to an unexplained death in a private hospital for recovering addicts.
-With a classic crime story at its heart, McDonald & Dodds combines intriguing plots and the journey of two mismatched detectives with warmth and humour.
+Each episode takes us into a new story world – from a greed-fueled murder in the upper echelons of Bath society to an unexplained death in a private hospital for recovering addicts.

 “We were fortunate enough to welcome three Mammoth Screen productions to The Bottle Yard last year; McDonald & Dodds, Poldark’s final series and the recent Agatha Christie thriller The Pale Horse.
 The fact that such a prolific and well-respectd company like Mammoth is embracing Bristol and the West Country for their productions is just fantastic for our region’s filming profile.” – Fiona Francombe, Site Director of The Bottle Yard Studios